adiXcodr/nsstu/README.md

 ## Structure of the project
-* Client folder contains the Frontend part which is the ReactJS application
+* Client folder contains the Frontend part which is the ReactJS application.
-* routes and models folder are for backend.
+* Routes and Models folders are for backend.

 <br>